jiakai2002/carousell-scraper/README.md

    ```

 3. **Install Chrome:**
-   Either:
-   Install the full-blown google-chrome browser
+   - Either: Install the full-blown google-chrome browser
    OR
    ```
    brew tap homebrew/cask && brew cask install chromedriver
    ```
 5. **Run the Program:**
-   Execute the program using Python:
+   - Execute the program using Python:
    ```
    python main.py
    ```
-   Follow the prompts to input the product information, minimum price, and the desired number of listings.
+   Input the product name, minimum price, and the desired number of listings.

 6. **Open the CSV:**
-   If you want to open the CSV file with Excel, run the following command in the terminal or command prompt:
+   - If you want to open the CSV file with Excel, run the following command in the terminal or command prompt:
    ```
    start excel filename.csv
    ```